tristeng/heightmap/README.md

 A Python tool for converting 2D polyline data into heightmap EXR files.
 The tool can read polyline data from local JSON files or fetch it from a remote API, then interpolate the data to create elevation maps.

+This repo was written 95% by AI while I was watching TV using Claude 3.7 Sonnet Thinking Copilot model.
+I created this so I could convert some 2D levels I had created for a mobile game called [StuntSki](https://deaddropgames.com/stuntski/) into heightmaps I could import into Godot.
+The levels are available through an API on the above website.

 ## Installation

 This project requires Python 3.13+ and depends on libraries like numpy, scipy, imageio, and requests.